lgrqvst/lgrqvst.com-hugo/content/post/building-lgrqvst.com-part-4.md

 - List page

-   For all the things belonging to a category, or a theme or a motif, etc. Should have the _logo_, _navigation_, maybe a brief _description of the taxonomy term_, relevant content in a _scannable list_, and the _footer_.
+   For all the things belonging to a category, tag, theme, motif, etc. Should have the _logo_, _navigation_, maybe a brief _description of the taxonomy term_, relevant content in a _scannable list_, and the _footer_.

 - Single blog post